Music Concerts in Melbourne 2025: Free Midweek Recitals & More

 Morning Melodies at Arts Centre Melbourne — Monthly

-A much-loved series of evening concerts celebrating Mozart and other great composers.
-Held at the Melbourne Recital Centre.
-Tickets from $44.
+A much-loved series of matinee concerts celebrating Mozart and other great composers.
+Held at the Melbourne Recital Centre, a light and social morning tea is included—tickets from $52.
 View Mostly Mozart details.

 Candlelight Concerts — Various Dates & Venues